Ian Henderson (footballer): Rochdale

 After the cancellation of his contract with Colchester he joined Rochdale on a contract till the end of the season.
 In May 2013 he agreed a two-year extension at Rochdale.
 Henderson scored the second goal in the Rochdale shock 2–0 FA Cup victory against Leeds United on 4 January 2014.
 Henderson finished the 2014–15 season with 22 league goals and second highest total in the league that season.

 On 23 October 2015, it was confirmed that Ian Henderson had signed a two-year contract extension at Rochdale and would be finishing his playing career at the club, citing a love for the club itself, the management, fans and his desire to settle down in the area.

 Salford City

 On 29 July 2020, Henderson signed for Salford City, on a two-year deal.
-On 12 September, he scored inside two minutes on his début against Exeter City.
+On 12 September, he scored inside two minutes on his debut against Exeter City.
 The following week, he scored a hat-trick in a 4–0 away win against Grismby Town, becoming the first Salford player to score a hat-trick in the Football League.
 His four goals saw him win the EFL League Two Player of the Month award.
 After six goals and an assist in April 2021, Henderson was again awarded the Player of the Month award, his second of the season as well as manager Gary Bowyer winning the league's Manager of the Month award.
 He was released by Salford at the end of the 2021–22 season.